AgoraIO-Community/tutoring-reference-app/README.md

 # Summary

 Tutoring is a very popular sector for Flutter applications.
-On Apptopia it ranks as the \_\_\_\_ biggest market.
 Tutoring is a real time interaction that is either 1-1 or 1-many, and in this case Agora is well suited to provide a reliable solution to any tutoring application.

 # Business Strategy